mriffler/UserManual/docs/source/ProductGuide.rst

 General
 *******

-All products provide surface reflectance in eleven bands.
+All inputs products provide surface reflectance in eleven bands.
 The surface reflectance is computed using the “Sentinel-2 Atmospheric Correction” (L2A_AtmCorr) algorithm and based on reference radiative transfer code.
 Look Up Tables (LUTs) are based on LibRadtran.

+The Mosaic Hub delivers products with reflectance bands chosen by the user in the Band selection section of the Mosaic Hub order panel (see :ref:`orderPanel` or :ref:`orderPanelBands`).

 .. _surface_reflectance_bands: